guatedude2/node-readfiles/README.md

 # node-readfiles
-A lightweight node.js module to recursively read files in a directory.
+A lightweight node.js module to recursively read files in a directory using ES6 Promises.

 ## Installation